Global algebraic K-theory: Global K-theory of parsummable categories

 Here are two specific examples of this situation.
 For every $n\geq 1$, we can take $\Fc^{[n]}$ to be the full subcategory of $\Fc$ of those finite subsets of $\omega$ whose cardinality is divisible by $n$.
 For every ring $R$, another example is the full subcategory $\Pc^\text{fr}(R)$ of free modules inside the parsummable category $\Pc(R)$ of finitely generated projective splittable $R$-submodules of $R\{\omega\}$, defined in Construction \ref{con:P(R)} below. \end{eg}

 \begin{eg} For every parsummable category $\Cc$ we can consider the full subcategory $\Cc^\emptyset$ of $\Cc$ spanned by the objects that are supported on the empty set.
-The subcategory $\Cc^\emptyset$ is closed under the $\M$-action by Proposition~\ref{prop:finite support} (iii), and it is closed under the sum functor by \eqref{eq:supp_of_sum}.
+By parts (iii) and (iv) of Proposition~\ref{prop:finite support}, the $\M$-action is trivial on $\Cc^\emptyset$; in particular, the subcategory $\Cc^\emptyset$ is closed under the $\M$-action.
+The subcategory $\Cc^\emptyset$ is moreover closed under the sum functor by \eqref{eq:supp_of_sum}.
 So the subcategory $\Cc^\emptyset$ is a parsummable category in its own right.

 The parsummable categories $\Cc$ in which all objects are supported on the empty set are very rigid.
 For example, we have $\Cc\boxtimes\Cc=\Cc\times\Cc$, so the sum functor is defined for all pairs of objects and morphisms.
 Moreover, the sum operation makes $\Cc$ into a strict symmetric monoidal category in which the symmetry isomorphisms are identities.
 The nerve of $\Cc$ then becomes a simplicial abelian monoid, and its K-theory spectrum is a product of Eilenberg-Mac Lane spectra. \end{eg}